 - Arts/crafts and other enjoyable activities for older adults

 - Transportation to fun outings in the community

 - Sharing mealtimes together

 - And so much more

 Help a cherished older adult experience a more socially-enriched lifestyle!
-Reach out to us at (515) 292-2650 for a free in-home consultation and for additional information about our top-rated elder care in Des Moines, IA and the surrounding communities.
+Reach out to us at (515) 292-2650 for a free in-home consultation and for additional information about our top-rated elder care to improve senior living in Waukee and the surrounding communities.